SpinResearch/RustySecrets/README.md

 a selectable number of shares K (with K ≤ N) is required to reconstruct the secret again.

+**Warning**: I don't yet recommend the serious use of this tool.
+I don't want to guarantee that shares computed with version 0.0.1 can still be decoded with newer versions.
+For now, this is experimental.
+Also, I'm currently investigating whether my use of a non-prime field actually violates the information-theoretic security.

 # Example

 Passing a secret to secretshare for encoding: